Jesrogers/FinalForum/README.md

 1. Account creation and login
 2. Forum architecture:
-   * Channels serve as "categories" that forums belong to
+   * Channels serve as categories that forums belong to
    * Forums act as containers for related threads
    * Threads are the topics that users can post
    * Users can reply to threads